losvedir/genserver_cheatsheet/README.md

 ## Recurring processes

-GenServers are great to use with `:timer.send_interval/3`, which sends a process a message on a repeated basis.
+GenServers are great to use when you need something done on a repeated basis.
 In this case, the GenServer is the stand alone process, and it also effectively sends _itself_ messages every so often, rather than simply being there to respond to other processes.
+A simple way to do it is with `:timer.send_interval`, but you can also do it with `Process.send_after/3`, and then sending another such message in the handling of the previous one.

 ```elixir
 defmodule MyGenServer do